-- 4. Make sure the area around the unit is clear before raising the mast to the vertical position. - Remove the safety pin from the mast lock bar (C).
-Press the lower winch control toggle switch (D) upward to raise the mast into the vertical position.
+5. Remove the safety pin from the mast lock bar (C).
+Press the lower winch control switch (D) upward to raise the mast into the vertical position.
 Hold the switch until the mast lock is engaged.
-The mast lock is engaged.

-mast lock bar should snap into place automatically.
+The mast lock bar should snap into place automatically.
 Secure the lock with the safety pin (E).

-Note: On units with the electric winch option, a limit switch on the mast tube will disconnect power to the lower electric winch to prevent deadheading the winch.
+Note: A limit switch on the mast tube will disconnect power to the lower electric winch to prevent deadheading the winch.

-6. Press and hold the upper winch control toggle switch (F) upward to telescope the mast to the desired height.
-Extend the mast slowly, making sure that the coiled electrical cord is extending at the top sections of the mast.
-If, for any reason, the winch cable begins to develop slack or any of the mast sections get stuck, STOP IMMEDIATELY and contact an authorized service center.
+6. Press and hold the upper winch control switch (F) upward to telescope the mast to the desired height.
+Extend the mast, making sure that the coiled electrical cord is extending at the top sections of the mast.
+If, for any reason, the winch cable begins to develop slack or any of the mast sections get stuck, STOP IMME-DIATELY and contact an authorized service center.

 Do not extend the mast beyond the colored mark on the middle mast tube (G).
-On units equipped with the electric winch option, a limit switch on the main mast section will disconnect power to the upper electric winch to prevent overextending the mast.
+A limit switch on the main mast section will disconnect power to the upper electric winch to prevent overextending the mast.

-7. The mast can be rotated by loosening the locking knob at the bottom of the mast (H).
-Turn the mast until the lights face in the desired direction and then tighten the knob.
+7. Rotate the mast by loosening the mast rotation knob at the bottom of the mast (H).
+Turn the mast until the lights face in the desired direction and then tighten the mast rotation knob to secure the mast in position.